 Changes of control and defense measures

-Section 5a of the Articles of Incorporation of dormakaba Holding AG includes a formal selective opting-out.
+§ 5a of the Articles of Incorporation of dormakaba Holding AG includes a formal selective opting-out according to article 125 paragraph 4 of the Swiss Federal Act on Financial Market Infrastructures and Market Conduct in Securities and Derivatives Trading of 19 June 2015.
 The text of the formal selective opting-out is as follows (translation of the German version):

 In the following cases, Familie Mankel Industriebeteiligungs GmbH + Co.
-KGaA and Mankel Family Office GmbH as well as their respective direct or indirect quota holders – individually or together with shareholders of the company with whom they entered into a pool agreement (Shareholder Pool) in connection with the combination of Kaba Group with Dorma Group – are exempted from the obligation to make an offer pursuant to Article 32 paragraph 1 of the Swiss Federal Act on Stock Exchanges and Securities Trading of 24 March 1995 (Article 135 paragraph 1 of the Swiss Federal Act on Financial Market Infrastructures and Market Conduct in Securities and Derivatives Trading of 19 June 2015):
+KGaA and Mankel Family Office GmbH as well as their respective direct or indirect quota holders – individually or together with shareholders of the company with whom they entered into a pool agreement (Shareholder Pool) in connection with the combination of Kaba Group with Dorma Group – are exempted from the obligation to make an offer Article 135 paragraph 1 of the Swiss Federal Act on Financial Market Infrastructures and Market Conduct in Securities and Derivatives Trading of 19 June 2015:

-(d) Consummation of the transfer agreement described in § 36 of the Articles of Incorporation.
+- Consummation of the transfer agreement described in § 35 of the Articles of Incorporation.

 Clauses on changes of control

-The rules of the applicable long-term incentive plans state that if there is a change in the control of dormakaba Holding AG (as defined in the regulations) the share blocking period will be lifted if this is permitted by law and the performance share units are subject to an accelerated full vesting at target performance (detailed in the regulations), provided the plan participants concerned still have an employment contract (that is not under notice) with dormakaba Group when the change of control occurs.
+The rules of the applicable long-term incentive plans state that if there is a change in the control of dormakaba Holding AG (as defined in the regulations) the share blocking period (see Compensation Report 3.2 Long-term incentive) will be lifted if this is permitted by law and the performance share units are subject to an accelerated full vesting at target performance (detailed in the regulations), provided the plan participants concerned still have an employment contract (that is not under notice) with dormakaba when the change of control occurs.

-Section 36 of the Articles of Incorporation of dormakaba Holding AG states that according to the transfer agreement (called transfer agreement), which was concluded on 29 April 2015 related to the merger of Kaba Group and Dorma Group, if there is a change of control of dormakaba Holding AG, the Mankel/Brecht-Bergen Family has the right to buy back a 2.6% stake in dormakaba Holding GmbH + Co.
-KGaA and dormakaba Beteiligungs- GmbH in order to regain control (50.1%) of these companies.
-A change of control of dormakaba Holding AG happens if a third party (i) holds 33⅓% or more of voting rights in dormakaba Holding AG in shares, (ii) holds 33⅓% or more of voting rights in dormakaba Holding AG in purchase positions and the responsible Swiss authority has decided with legal effect that a mandatory offer has been triggered, or (iii) publishes the end result of a voluntary offer which, when completed, will give it at least 33⅓% of the voting rights of dormakaba Holding AG.
+§ 35 of the Articles of Incorporation of dormakaba Holding AG states that according to the transfer agreement (called transfer agreement), which was concluded on 29 April 2015 related to the combination of Kaba Group and Dorma Group, if there is a change of control of dormakaba Holding AG, the Mankel/Brecht-Bergen Family has the right to buy back a 2.6% stake in dormakaba Holding GmbH + Co.
+KGaA and dormakaba Beteiligungs-GmbH in order to regain control (50.1%) of these companies.
+A change of control of dormakaba Holding AG happens if a third party (i) holds 33⅓% or more of the voting rights in dormakaba Holding AG in shares, (ii) holds 33⅓% or more of the voting rights in dormakaba Holding AG in purchase positions and the responsible Swiss authority has decided with legal effect that a mandatory offer has been triggered, or (iii) publishes the end result of a voluntary offer which, when completed, will give it at least 33⅓% of the voting rights of dormakaba Holding AG.
 The Mankel/Brecht-Bergen Family can only exercise the rights pursuant to the transfer agreement if dormakaba Holding AG receives a written statement of assurance that (i) nobody associated with the Mankel/Brecht-Bergen Family supports the change of control or has ever been involved in it, and (ii) the Mankel/Brecht-Bergen Family holds a stake of at least 47.5% of dormakaba Holding GmbH + Co.
 KGaA and dormakaba Beteiligungs-GmbH.
 The price according to the transfer agreement is based on the market price or nominal value of the shares and in the former case is calculated using a fixed formula agreed by the parties in the transfer agreement.
 Under certain conditions and for a specific period of time, dormakaba Holding AG has the right to buy back the said 2.6% stakes.
-The transfer agreement is annulled if the Mankel/Brecht-Bergen Family’s stake in dormakaba Group falls below 25%.
+The transfer agreement is annulled if the Mankel/Brecht-Bergen Family’s stake in dormakaba falls below 25%.
 Approval of the transfer agreement can be cancelled by resolution of the General Meeting.
-Such a decision to cancel must be taken (i) following the publication of a public takeover offer to acquire all of the outstanding shares of dormakaba Holding AG and before the end of the offer period and (ii) with the following majority requirements: up to the end of 31 December 2018 with a majority of at least 75% of the votes represented and from 1 January 2019 with a majority of at least 50% of the votes represented.
+Such a decision to cancel must be taken (i) following the publication of a public takeover offer to acquire all of the outstanding shares of dormakaba Holding AG and before the end of the offer period and (ii) with a majority of at least 50% of the votes represented.
 The transfer agreement and its performance were declared valid under takeover law by the Swiss Takeover Board on 22 April 2015.

 The transfer agreement is available for shareholders to inspect at the dormakaba Holding AG’s head office.